ElhamKhan859/Wifi-Hack-Public/README.md

 - Reporting Functionality: Implementing a comprehensive reporting system for documenting security audits.
 - Cross-Platform Compatibility: Ensuring the application works consistently across different operating systems.

-## Conclusion
+## Notes

-The WiFi Hacker application serves as a powerful tool for understanding and testing WiFi security.
-By providing a user-friendly interface for WiFi scanning and password cracking attempts, it highlights the importance of robust security measures in wireless networks.
 Remember to always use this tool responsibly and ethically, respecting privacy and legal boundaries.
 As WiFi security continues to evolve, tools like this play a crucial role in identifying weaknesses and promoting stronger security practices.

+Developed by: MOHAMMAD NAIM ELHAM
+Version 1.0: October 2024